ASL Lessons | Bookstore | Library | ASL University Main ►

 Answer:

-This isn't to say that we never sign "BECAUSE."
-We do.
-We just do it sparingly and only when it significantly contributes to creating the specific message we wish to convey.
+This isn't to say that Deaf never sign "BECAUSE."
+Many Deaf, skilled ASL signers do use the sign and find that it contributes to creating the specific message they wish to convey.

 * Want to help support ASL University?
 It's easy